Menaxerius/SuperNET-Lite-3/README.md

 ##Linux

-start with ./supernet
+Open a terminal window in the SuperNET Lite folder and start it with ./supernet

 ##Mac

-Open the Terminal in the supernet lite folder and type ./supernet_mac
+Open the Terminal in the SuperNET Lite folder and type ./supernet_mac

 ##Node